yadavan88/sbt-tutorial/README.md

  Now we can use the sbt command `assembly`.
 This will create the jar file under the relevabt project's target folder.
  Similar to `assembly/mainClass` there are many other configurations to customise the jar creation.

+ This is just one of the plugins.
+There are many plugins available which can help to improve the development experience.

  ### Global plugins
  In the previous section, we added the plugin to the project.
 Sometimes, we might need to add some plugins irrespective of the project.
 For example, there may be some plugin to publish the apps to an internal repository.
 This need not be kept in the git repo, instead can be shared across all the repositories.
  SBT allows to do this using global plugins.